t-adekunle/javascript_info/README.md

 string.charAt(0).toUpperCase() + string.slice(1) - Capitalise the first letter of a string

+let text = "How are you doing today?";
+const myArray = text.split(" ") ---> changes a string to an array. " " uses the blank space to act as the separation factor

 **Add Elements to an Array**

 - .push() - adds to end of array and mutates it